 This can be on the local network or more commonly on the Internet.

-All communication is via the application server as shown in the schematic below:
+Generally all communication is via the application server as shown in the schematic below:

 Smart Thermostat Features